Some Shocking Alcohol Abuse Statistics You May Not Know

 For thousands of years, humans have consumed alcoholic beverages during celebrations, as a means to relax or when socializing.
 Ethyl alcohol or ethanol is the ingredient that produces the intoxicating effects associated with drinking beer, wine or liquor.
 Once consumed and absorbed, alcohol causes a depressant effect on the central nervous system.
 The degree of the effect depends on a number of factors that include the age and size of the person, the number of drinks consumed, and overall health.
-Some people drink only occasionally and others become addicted.
+Some people drink only occasionally, and others become addicted.
+Here, we discuss some alcohol abuse statistics you may not be aware of.

 Rate of Alcohol Consumption

-When questioned as to the frequency of alcohol use, in the month prior to the survey, more than 51% of children aged 12 claimed that they had consumed alcohol.
+When questioned as to the frequency of alcohol use, in the month before the survey, more than 51% of children aged 12 claimed that they had consumed alcohol.
 This number dropped to 12.9% for teens 13 to 17.
 In the group of young people aged 18 to 25, more than 60% admitted to drinking alcoholic beverages during the previous month.
-More than 55% of adults over the age of 26 consumed alcohol in the previous 30 days.
+More than 55% of adults over the age of 26 consumed alcohol in the last 30 days.

 - Inhibition reduction